17 Top-Rated Ski Resorts on the East Coast, 2024/25

 Killington, Vermont

 Its long reputation as a party mountain has made Killington especially popular with young skiers and boarders, while its 60 black diamond trails and 16 glades give it more expert terrain than any other Vermont mountains.
-But beyond the famed mogul-studded slopes, there is plenty for intermediates (53 trails), beginners (43 trails) and for those whose day does not revolve around après-ski.
+But beyond the famed mogul-studded slopes, there is plenty for intermediates (53 trails) and beginners (43 trails).

 The variety of terrain is appealing, too, as along with its steep mogul faces and precipitous drops, there are long, wide cruisers and some old-school winding, narrow trails.
-This variety of experience makes Killington a good choice for families with mixed ages and skills.
+This variety of experiences makes Killington a good choice for families with a mix of ages and skills.

 As you'd expect from a resort favored by a younger set, boarders and freestyle skiers can choose from among six parks and a 500-foot Superpipe with 18-foot walls.
-Two of Killington's 22 lifts are express gondolas, and a new six-person high-speed bubble chairlift this season makes the ride up Snowdon Mountain a lot more comfortable.
+Two of Killington's 22 lifts are express gondolas, and a six-person high-speed bubble chairlift added last season makes the ride up Snowdon Mountain much more comfortable.
 The resort is known for spring skiing that sometimes lasts into June.

 For a quieter and more traditional, if somewhat old-fashioned, ski experience, try nearby Pico Mountain, with a vertical drop of just under 2,000 feet, which is among Vermont's highest.